VandyDataScience-Internal/recruitment-2023-template/Level 2/README.md

 3. Build a simple **linear** or **logistic** regression model

 All of the above components should be contained in a `.py` file.
-Your final submission should be submitted to XXXX folder.

 Your **research question** should address the independent and dependent variables you have chosen to utilize in your model.